intel/libvpl/doc/spec/source/programming_guide/VPL_prg_encoding.rst

 Encoding Procedures
 ===================

-There are two methods for shared memory allocation and handling in oneVPL: external and internal.
+There are two methods for shared memory allocation and handling in |vpl_short_name|: external and internal.

 ---------------